trzsz/trzsz-ssh/README.en.md

 - If the destination is part of the aliases in `~/.ssh/config`, and can't completely match an alias, the login prompt will also be opened.

-- The aliases with `*` or `?` wildcard will not be displayed in the login prompt.
-To hide the alias, you can add a `*` prefix or suffix.
+- If `#!!
+HideHost yes` is configured, or the alias contains `*` or `?` wildcard characters, it will not be displayed in the login prompt.

 - `tssh` supports shortcuts, supports search, and supports multi-selection when used in `tmux`, `iTerm2`, and `Windows Terminal`, etc.